WayneCrawford/tiskitpy/docs/source/periodic_transients.rst

 Removing Periodic Transients
 =============================

-Some data has periodic transients (instrument relevels, disk drive writing...) that can interfere with signal processing.
-The ``PeriodicTransient`` class allows one to minimize these transients, if they are truly periodic and always have the same shape.
+Some data have periodic transients (instrument relevels, disk drive writing...) that can interfere with signal processing.
+The ``PeriodicTransient`` class lets you calculate and remove these transients, if they are truly periodic and always have the same shape.
 This is a labor-intensive, manual module, so if you use it on a dataset, please share your results!
 Properties and methods are:

 Constructor
 ---------------------